 If you are porting an MPI application to LibTomMath the first step will be to remove all references to MPI and replace them with references to LibTomMath.
 For example, substitute

 '''

 #include "mpi.h"

 with

 #include "bn.h"

+Remove "mpi.c" from your project and replace it with "bn.c".

+'''

-1 On an Athlon XP with GCC 3.2 '''
+On an Athlon XP with GCC 3.2